Worked Example — United States — Congressional Term-Limit Vote Sequence (1995)

 Framework Analysis

 Public support for congressional term limits generated legitimacy pressure within the distributed legitimacy field.
-Following the judicial foreclosure of state-level eligibility mechanisms in Thornton, that pressure shifted toward Congress as the remaining constitutional pathway for structural change.
+Following the judicial foreclosure of state-level eligibility mechanisms in U.S. Term Limits v.
+Thornton (1995), that pressure shifted toward Congress as the remaining constitutional pathway for structural change.

 Sources